-13 Effect of section 11 orders
+13 Effect of COVID-19 orders

-- (1) A section 11 order may not be held invalid just because- - (a) it is, or authorises any act or omission that is, inconsistent with the Health Act 1956 or any other enactment relevant to the subject matter of the order; or - (b) it confers any discretion on, or allows any matter to be determined, approved, or exempted by any person. - (2) However, subsection (1)(a) does not limit or affect the application of the New Zealand Bill of Rights Act 1990.

-(3) To avoid doubt, nothing in this Act prevents the filing, hearing, or determination of any legal proceedings in respect of the making or terms of any section 11 order.
+- (1) A COVID-19 order may not be held invalid just because- - (a) it is, or authorises any act or omission that is, inconsistent with the Health Act 1956 or any other enactment relevant to the subject matter of the order; or - (b) it confers any discretion on, or allows any matter to be determined, approved, or exempted by any person. - (2) However, subsection (1)(a) does not limit or affect the application of the New Zealand Bill of Rights Act 1990. - (3) To avoid doubt, nothing in this Act prevents the filing, hearing, or determination of any legal proceedings in respect of the making or terms of any COVID-19 order.